 Industry, consumers and legislators are increasingly demanding source separation and sustainability.
 There are great advantages in optimizing source separation, both environmental and financial.

 Daily waste management creates different challenges for different industries.
 Common to most business areas is the increasing demand for separating at the source

-New EU waste legislation increases focus on the prevention and reduction of waste in a circular economy.
+New EU waste legislation - the Waste Framework Directive - increases focus on the prevention and reduction of waste in a circular economy.
 Sorting and recycling plays a key role.